March 2026

 REVIEW OF FEDERAL & STATE CREDENTIALS

-Here is an annual review of the permits that must be obtained from federal and state governments.
-Fuel tax, mileage tax, authority registration, license plates, and other requirements are as follows:
+This is an annual overview of the permits required from federal and state governments.
+These include fuel tax, mileage tax, authority registration, license plates, and other requirements:

-Five states have mileage taxes: Connecticut, Kentucky, New Mexico, New York, and Oregon.
-These taxes need to be paid monthly or quarterly.
+Five states impose mileage taxes: Connecticut, Kentucky, New Mexico, New York, and Oregon.
+These taxes must be paid either monthly or quarterly.

-Connecticut has a mileage tax for vehicles 26,000 GVW and over.
-This mileage tax needs to be filed monthly.
+Connecticut imposes a mileage tax on vehicles with a GVW of 26,000 and above.
+This tax must be filed monthly.

-The state of Kentucky requires that all vehicles over 60,000 GVW be registered in the state before driving in the state.
-If you have vehicles that need to be registered, contact our office.
+In Kentucky, all vehicles with a GVW exceeding 60,000 must be registered in the state before being driven there.
+If you need to register any vehicles, please contact our office.

 New Mexico requires highway use registration for vehicles that are over 26,000 GVW.

-The state of New York has a TMT registration and decal for all combinations over 18,000 GVW and trucks with an empty weight of over 8,000 GVW.
+New York State requires a TMT registration and decal for all vehicle combinations exceeding 18,000 GVW and for trucks with an empty weight over 8,000 GVW.

-DOT Numbers are required for all companies or individuals that have commercial motor vehicles (any single vehicle or combination over 10,000 GVW).
+DOT Numbers are necessary for all businesses or individuals operating commercial motor vehicles with a gross vehicle weight (GVW) exceeding 10,000 pounds, whether it's a single vehicle or a combination.

-Unified Carrier Registration – UCR is required for all private, for-hire, and exempt carriers; freight brokers, freight forwarders, and leasing companies.
-An annual fee is charged based on the number of units the company operates and will allow the carrier to operate in all 48 states.
+Unified Carrier Registration (UCR) is mandatory for all private, for-hire, and exempt carriers, as well as freight brokers, freight forwarders, and leasing companies.
+An annual fee, determined by the number of units the company operates, permits the carrier to operate across all 48 states.

 Also, all towing companies operating in Michigan must renew their intrastate authority annually.

-There are other documents in addition to the items mentioned above that should be carried in the vehicle.
-You must have copies of your liability insurance certificate, your interstate and intrastate operating authorities, your ELD manual, ELD download instructions, and 7 or more blank driver’s logs.
-Carriers must also have any specialized permits such as alcoholic beverage transporter, fuel transporter, oversize, and hazardous material permits.
+In addition to the items listed above, other documents should be kept in the vehicle.
+These include copies of your liability insurance certificate, your interstate and intrastate operating authorities, your ELD manual, ELD download instructions, and at least 7 blank driver’s logs.
+Carriers must also possess any necessary specialized permits, such as those for transporting alcoholic beverages, fuel, oversized loads, and hazardous materials.

-MICHIGAN During springtime, seasonal weight restrictions are in effect on frost-restricted routes.
-Axle loads are reduced by 25% on rigid-based roads and 35% on flexible-based roads.
-Most restricted state highways and county roads reduce axle loading by 35%.
-Speed limits on frost-restricted routes are reduced to 35 MPH for every vehicle over 10,000 GVW.
-For Michigan frost law information, call (800) 787-8960 or 517-373-6256.
+In the spring, seasonal weight restrictions apply to frost-restricted routes.
+Axle loads must be decreased by 25% on roads with a rigid base and by 35% on roads with a flexible base.
+Most state highways and county roads with restrictions require a 35% reduction in axle loads.
+Additionally, speed limits on frost-restricted routes are lowered to 35 MPH for vehicles exceeding 10,000 GVW.
+For details on Michigan's frost laws, contact (800) 787-8960 or 517-373-6256.

 MORE TAXES

-The chart below indicates the specialized tax returns, reports, and due dates that are required by states for trucking operations.
-These tax returns and reports must be filed by all carriers that operate vehicles on the roads of each of these states:
+The chart below shows the specific tax returns, reports, and deadlines mandated by states for trucking operations.
+All carriers operating vehicles on the roads in these states must file these tax returns and reports:

 MARCH 31 - ARKANSAS MOTOR CARRIER REPORT